nikbearbrown/Bear_Brown_-_Co_Stealth_Start-Up_Chatbot_Development_Challenge/README.md

   - **Custom Intents and Entities:** Define custom intents and entities to handle domain-specific queries accurately.
   - **Natural Language Commands:** Enable natural language commands for more conversational and intuitive user interactions.

-- **Multimodal and Multi-Platform Support:**
-  - **Cross-Platform Deployment:** Build a chatbot deployable across multiple platforms (e.g., Amazon Alexa, Google Assistant, web chat interfaces) using VoiceFlow’s multi-platform support.
-  - **Visual and Audio Content:** Incorporate multimedia elements like audio files, SSML for customized voice output, and visual elements for devices with screens.

 - **Integration with LLMs and AI Models:**
   - **AI Model Integration:** Integrate with large language models (LLMs) like OpenAI’s GPT to handle complex queries, generate natural responses, and manage unstructured questions.

 **Data and Tools:**

 - **Data:**
-  - **External API Documentation:** Participants should integrate with the ServiceNow public API and review the API documentation to understand endpoints and data formats.
+  - **External API Documentation:** Participants should integrate with the ServiceNow public API and review the API documentation [https://developer.servicenow.com/dev.do#!/reference%23now-platform-apis](https://developer.servicenow.com/dev.do#!/reference%23now-platform-apis) to understand endpoints and data formats.
 Establish a “free” developer environment as per Appendix A.
   - **Example Datasets:** Use sample datasets or JSON outputs from the chosen API for testing and validating the chatbot’s functionality.

 - **Tools:**
-  - **VoiceFlow Platform:** Use VoiceFlow to create the chatbot, design conversational flows, integrate APIs, and deploy across multiple platforms.
+  - **VoiceFlow Platform:** [VoiceFlow](https://www.voiceflow.com/) is used to create the chatbot, design conversational flows, integrate APIs, and deploy across multiple platforms.
-  - **OpenAI GPT (or other LLMs):** Utilize LLMs for NLP tasks, understanding user intents, and generating responses for unstructured and open-ended questions.
+  - **OpenAI GPT (or other LLMs):** Utilize large language models (LLMs) like [OpenAI GPT](https://openai.com) for NLP tasks, understanding user intents, and generating responses for unstructured and open-ended questions.
+  - **ServiceNow Public API:** Use the [ServiceNow API](https://developer.servicenow.com/dev.do#!/reference%23now-platform-apis) to access and manage data in real-time from ServiceNow services, integrating this functionality into the chatbot.

 **Data Flow and Functionality:**